Epistle to the Colossians

 The first page of Colossians in Minuscule 321 gives its title as προς κολασσαείς, "to the Colossians".
 British Library, London.

 The Epistle to the Colossians (Note: The book is sometimes called the Letter of Paul to the Colossians, or simply Colossians.
 The book is most commonly abbreviated as "Col.") is a Pauline epistle and the twelfth book of the New Testament of the Christian Bible.
-It was written, according to the text, by Paul the Apostle and Timothy, and addressed to the church in Colossae, a small Phrygian city near Laodicea and approximately 100 mi from Ephesus in Asia Minor (now in Turkey).
+It was written, according to the text, by Paul the Apostle and Timothy, and addressed to the church in Colossae, a small Phrygian city near Laodicea and approximately 100 mi from Ephesus in Asia Minor.

 Many scholars question Paul's authorship and attribute the letter to an early follower instead, but others still defend it as authentic.
-If Paul was the author, he probably used an amanuensis, or secretary, in writing the letter (Col 4:18), possibly Timothy.
+If Paul was the author, he probably used an amanuensis, or secretary, in writing the letter (Colossians 4:18), possibly Timothy.

 The original text was written in Koine Greek.

 Composition

 During the first generation after Jesus, Paul's epistles to various churches helped establish early Christian theology.
 According to Bruce Metzger, it was written in the 60s while Paul was in prison.
-Other scholars have ascribed the epistle to an early follower of Paul, writing as Paul due to its similarity to the Epistle to the Galatians, another contested work.
+Other scholars have ascribed the epistle to an early follower of Paul, writing as Paul due to its similarity with other contested works.
 The epistle's description of Christ as pre-eminent over creation marks it, for some scholars, as representing an advanced christology not present during Paul's lifetime.
 Defenders of Pauline authorship, however, cite the work's similarities to the letter to Philemon, which is broadly accepted as authentic.

 Authorship

 The letter's authors claim to be Paul and Timothy, but authorship began to be authoritatively questioned during the 19th century.
 Pauline authorship was held to by many of the early church's prominent theologians, such as Irenaeus, Clement of Alexandria, Tertullian, Origen of Alexandria and Eusebius.

 However, as with several epistles attributed to Paul, critical scholarship disputes this claim.
 A 2011 survey of 109 scholars at the British New Testament Conference found 56 in favor of authenticity, while 17 rejected Pauline authorship and 36 were uncertain.
-One ground is that the epistle's language doesn't seem to match Paul's, with 48 words appearing in Colossians that are found nowhere else in his writings and 33 of which occur nowhere else in the New Testament.
+One ground is that the epistle's language does not seem to match Paul's, with 48 words appearing in Colossians that are found nowhere else in his writings and 33 of which occur nowhere else in the New Testament.
 A second ground is that the epistle features a strong use of liturgical-hymnic style which appears nowhere else in Paul's work to the same extent.
 A third is that the epistle's themes related to Christ, eschatology and the church seem to have no parallel in Paul's undisputed works.